Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Staying on Parents' Insurance vs. Getting Your Own Policy

-One of the most important financial decisions for young adults involves determining the optimal timing for obtaining separate car insurance coverage.
+One of the most important financial decisions for young adults involves determining the optimal timing for obtaining a separate policy.
 There's no strict age requirement mandating when you must switch, but several key factors determine what's best for your situation.

 When Staying on Parents' Policy Makes Financial Sense